tomonari-t/mobx-react-decorator/README.md

-# create-react-app with Mobx example
+# create-react-app with MobX example

 ## To use @decoraotr